in

 What Is Peel And Stick Roofing Underlayment?

-As an additional layer of waterproofing protection, peel and stick underlayment that helps prevent damage and leaks caused by wind-driven rain and ice dams.
-It has a longer life span compared to the felt underlayment, and so it prolongs your roof’s expectancy.
+As an additional layer of waterproofing protection, this self-adhesive underlayment helps prevent damage and leaks caused by wind-driven rain and ice dams.
+It has a longer life span compared to the felt underlayment, so it prolongs your roof’s expectancy.

 Since this underlayment doesn’t wrinkle, it creates a watertight barrier that blocks any space for water to pool and potentially penetrate its barrier.
 Another advantage is that this underlayment is easier to install and doesn’t require any nailing.

 The lack of nail holes provides a better barrier against moisture and mold-related problems.
-Many of these peel and stick underlayment products are fire-resistant, which is a definite advantage for the level of protection they provide.
+Many of these adhesive underlayment products are fire-resistant, which is a definite advantage for the level of protection they provide.

 The peel and stick roofing underlayment is suitable for use with, metal, concrete, plywood, wood composition board, and gypsum.
 These lightweight rolls (44 lbs.) make them manageable to transport and easy on the roof load.

-Unlike asphalt underlayment which has the tendency to crack, tear, and peel; this peel and stick underlayment has a flexible facer that conforms to roof imperfections.
-The peel and stick roofing underlayment is best used for roofs with slopes as low as 2:12 and anything greater.
+Unlike asphalt underlayment which has the tendency to crack, tear, and peel; this type of underlayment has a flexible facer that conforms to roof imperfections.
+This adhesive roofing underlayment is best used for roofs with slopes as low as 2:12 and anything greater.

 There are two main types of roll down roofing materials.
 The first is the asphalt variety consists primarily of one layer of asphalt blended with fiberglass.
 It’s then rolled over felt before being attached to plywood or other base panels by nails and cold asphalt cement.

 Seams are filled afterward using a roofing compound that prevents water from seeping through the plywood substrate.
-The second type of roll down roofing material is the modified bitumen which requires the use of a torch to heat the adhesive as it is being simultaneously unrolled onto the roof.
+The second type of roll down roof material is the modified bitumen, which requires the use of a torch to heat the adhesive as it is being simultaneously unrolled onto the roof.

 Although it does not look nearly as good as shingle or tile, this is typically used on roofs that are not readily visible.